uncms-dev/uncms/docs/philosophy.md

 ## Performance matters

 Having a [performant UnCMS site](performance.md) should not depend on hot-rodding tricks such as caching.
-Local development should be as fast and as easy to set up as production development.
+Local development should be as performant as production development, and setup of a performant local development environment should be as simple as possible.

 Of course, it should always play nicely with caching tools and other hot-rodding tricks, too.